K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project.

+## 3/29/2021

+    1. Added FlexINfo() memory reaion usage report to the terminal menu.
+    2. Added I2C Device Scanner Report to the terminal st startup.
+    3. Split the .h files into .h and .cpp file pairs.
+As a result there are around 13 or 14 new .cpp files.
+    4. Deleted AGC and Step .h files, they were very small and are now part of Controls.cpp.
+    5. Reduced memory usage from 79% to 64%. likely because some data was being duplicated.
+    6. Started using FLASHMEM decoration to assign certain code/data to FLASH region.
+Startup() and several utility functions for example.

 ## 3/28/2021

     1. Moved some more config related items to RadioConfig.h